Pieter-Ixo/emerging/README.md

 ## Folder Structure

-First, let's review the example and then we'll go through each folder:
+First, let's review the folder structure and then go through each folder, explaining it:

 ```sh
 emerging-eco-app/